SciRooPlot/SciRooPlot/docs/README.md

   plot[1].SetDefaultMarkerStyles({kOpenCircle, kOpenCross});
   plot[1].SetDefaultLineStyles({kDashed, kSolid});

-  // when drawing a lot of data to the plot, the color vector might become a bit lengthly
+  // when drawing a lot of data to the plot, the color vector might become a bit lengthy
   // in these cases we often want a continuous color spectrum between some color endpoints
   // the following example shows how to generate a continuous rainbow color range that spans from blue, cyan, green and yellow to red vector<tuple<float_t, float_t, float_t, float_t>> rainbowColors =